ElcoLuijendijk/pybasin/readme.md

 Optionally you can start automated runs to test a range of parameter combinations.
 This is useful for automated sensitivity or uncertainty analysis.

-THe model input file contains a class called ``ParameterRanges``.
+The model input file contains a class called ``ParameterRanges``.
 Any parameter value that is included in this class will be used as input for a single model run.
 All results will be stored and written to a comma separated (.csv) file names ``model_output/model_params_and_results_x_runs.csv``.

 You can include any model parameter in the automated runs.
 Simply copy a parameter from the ``ModelParameters`` class into the ``ParameterRanges`` class, add _s to the parameter name and add square brackets around the parameter value.
 For instance to test multiple values of exhumed thickness, add `exhumed_thicknesses_s = [[500.0], [1000.0]]` to test the effect of exhuming 500 and 1000 m on VR, AFT or AHe thermochronometers.
 See the file ``pybasin_params.py`` in ``model_input/example_dataset_1`` for an example.